last updated Oct 2018; changed

 7

-With new valves, it may take 10 minutes before the current stops creeping up.
+With new valves, it may take 10 minutes before the current stops

 If your current settles above 35mA or runs away like mine did, switch off asap and go to step 8 or 9 for reducing the current.